 Katsutokuji / Chuo Yakushi |

 The center of the Aizu Five Yakushi.
-Numerous important cultural properties including the National Treasure, Yakushi Nyorai. |
+Numerous important cultural properties including the national treasure, Yakushi Nyorai. |

 |